TasneemMohammed/Surgical-instrumentation-segmentation/README.md

 • You can access the dataset using the following link https://rdr.ucl.ac.uk/projects/SAR-RARP50_Segmentation_of_surgical_instrumentation_and_Action_Recognition_on_Robot-Assisted_Radical_Prostatectomy_Challenge/191091

 # Project Structure
-This project was prepared to run on Colab
+This project was designed for execution on Colab.
+Here are the steps involved:

-1- The frames extraction are done using "ExtractFrames.ipynb" notebook
+1- Frames are extracted using the "ExtractFrames.ipynb" notebook.

-2- The frames renaming are done using "rename_frames.ipynb" notebook
+2- Frames are renamed using the "rename_frames.ipynb" notebook.

-3- Several deep models are used for the segmentation task, including UNet, FPN, LinkNet and Unet with ResNet backbone The notebooks are unet.ipynb and semantic_segmentation.ipynb FPN_ResNet_semantic_segmentation.ipynb LinkNet_ResNet_semantic_segmentation.ipynb Unet_ResNet_semantic_segmentation.ipynb
+3- Several deep learning models are employed for the segmentation task, including UNet, FPN, LinkNet, and UNet with a ResNet backbone.
+The corresponding notebooks are: unet.ipynb and semantic_segmentation.ipynb FPN_ResNet_semantic_segmentation.ipynb LinkNet_ResNet_semantic_segmentation.ipynb Unet_ResNet_semantic_segmentation.ipynb

-all of them are evaluated using Dice_metric and UpdatedMeanIoU.ipynb
+Evaluation for all models is conducted using the Dice metric and UpdatedMeanIoU.ipynb.